-Theory from the Trenches
+Theory from the Trenches:

 Cover of the communist Mazdoor Kisan Party’s internal circular.
 Circular, no. 62 (June 1975).